Yahya al-Bahrumi: Conversion and marriage

-He converted to Islam while in college shortly after the 2001 September 11 attacks, and left Texas to study Arabic in Damascus, developing a great profiency.
-He met his British-Bangladeshi wife Tania Choudhury online.
-Like Bahrumi, she was born in 1983, suffered from benign tumors, and rebelled against her parents by using drugs and adopting strict Islamic practices and support for jihad.
-During their marriage the two "often quarreled", but Yahya's self-confidence, vast knowledge of Islamic texts (he memorized both Hans Wehr's Dictionary of Modern Written Arabic and Kitab al-ʿAyn by Khalil al Farahidi in a short period of time), and the Quranic judgement that "Men are in charge over women"(Q.4:34), led Tania to accept Bahrumi's decision making for many years.
+He converted to Islam while in college shortly after the September 11 attacks, and left Texas to study Arabic in Damascus, developing a great profiency.
+He met his British-Bangladeshi wife Tania Joya (then known as Tania Choudhury) online.
+Like Al-Bahrumi, she was born in 1983, suffered from benign tumors, and rebelled against her parents by using drugs and adopting strict Islamic practices and support for jihad.
+During their marriage, the two "often quarreled", but Al-Bahrumi's self-confidence, vast knowledge of Islamic texts (he memorized both Hans Wehr's Dictionary of Modern Written Arabic and al-Khalil ibn Ahmad al-Farahidi's Kitab al-'Ayn in a short period of time), and the Quranic judgement that "Men are in charge over women" (Q.4:34), led Joya to accept Al-Bahrumi's decision making for many years.

 She determined that Yahya was a genius with gifts God had denied her, and she accepted her place in the world of jihad: Service to Yahya was her ticket to heaven.
 She endorsed slavery, apocalypse, polygamy, and killing.
 She aspired to raise seven boys as holy warriors — one to conquer each continent.

-They met in person and married in the U.K. in March 2003.
-They left for Texas, then Syria, and London where he followed a Jordanian veteran of the Afghanistan jihad who had proclaimed himself a caliph, known as Abu Issa, before falling out with him and returning to Syria.
-During this time in London Bahrumi developed an interest in the thought of Ibn Hazm and Dhahiri legal methodology.
+They met in person and married in the United Kingdom in March 2003.
+They left for Texas, then Syria, and London, where he followed a Jordanian veteran of the Afghan mujahideen who had proclaimed himself a caliph, known as Abu Issa, before falling out with him and returning to Syria.
+During this time in London, Al-Bahrumi developed an interest in the thought of Ibn Hazm and Dhahiri legal methodology.

 Returning to Texas in September 2004, their first son was born in California.
-They moved back to Texas and Bahrumi worked as a data technician for Rackspace, but was arrested in April 2006 and sentenced to 34 months in prison for accessing the passwords of a Rackspace client, the American Israel Public Affairs Committee, intending to hijack its website.
-After his release from prison, Bahrumi married a second woman living in London, "a Jamaican-British friend of Tania's", despite Tania's disapproval.
-Marriage vows were taken over the phone because Bahrumi's parole prevented him from marrying in-person.
-Bahrumi worked tech jobs in Texas, supported the presidential candidacy of isolationist, pro-gold standard, anti-drug prohibition, libertarian Ron Paul.
+They moved back to Texas and Al-Bahrumi worked as a data technician for Rackspace Technology, but was arrested in April 2006 and sentenced to 34 months in prison for accessing the passwords of a Rackspace client, the American Israel Public Affairs Committee (AIPAC), intending to hijack its website.
+After his release from prison, Al-Bahrumi married a second woman living in London, "a Jamaican-British friend of Tania's", despite Joya's disapproval.
+Marriage vows were taken over the phone because Al-Bahrumi's parole prevented him from marrying in-person.
+Al-Bahrumi worked tech jobs in Texas, supported the presidential candidacy of isolationist, pro-gold standard, anti-drug prohibition, libertarian Ron Paul.

-After his parole expired in October 2011, Bahrumi and Tania relocated to Egypt, where shortly thereafter a third son was born.
-Bahrumi first made a living translating fatwas of official government scholars in Qatar, despite his contempt for their banality.
-Bahrumi conducted online seminars in Arabic and English that did "much to 'prepare' Westerners" for ISIL's declaration of a caliphate, and had sufficient prestige that European jihadists came to Egypt to learn from him in person.
+After his parole expired in October 2011, Al-Bahrumi and Joya relocated to Egypt, where shortly thereafter a third son was born.
+Al-Bahrumi first made a living translating fatwas of official government scholars in Qatar, despite his contempt for their banality.
+Al-Bahrumi conducted online seminars in Arabic and English that did "much to 'prepare' Westerners" for the Islamic States' declaration of a caliphate, and had sufficient prestige that European jihadists came to Egypt to learn from him in person.